Browse articles

 Pricing templates

-Save a configured project — its stages, resourcing and pricing — as a template, then start new projects from it so you never rebuild the same setup.
+Save a configured project, its stages, role or pool resourcing, and pricing as a template, then start new projects from the same reusable plan.

 The idea: a template is a project frozen as a starting point

-A template captures the whole shape of a project — its stages, the resourcing pattern, and the pricing model — and stores it under a name.
-Creating a project from that template copies all of it into a fresh project, which you then adjust for the specifics of the new job.
+A template captures the reusable shape of a project, its stages, role or pool resourcing, and the pricing model, and stores it under a name.
+Creating a project from that template copies that plan into a fresh project, which you then adjust for the specifics of the new job.

 So the work you put into structuring and pricing one project pays off on every project after it.
 Your firm's way of doing things becomes the default, not something each person reinvents.